-- 12.1.
-RENEWAL OF LICENSE.
-All auctioneer licenses expire on June 30 of each year unless renewed.
-Notice of license renewal shall include notice of the penalty and requirements for late renewal.
-Applications for license renewal postmarked by June 30 shall include a license renewal fee of \$100.00 and proof of required Continuing Education. - 12.2.
+12.2.
 DENIAL OF APPLICATION FOR RENEWAL.
-An application for renewal of license may be denied if the auctioneer has been convicted in a court of competent jurisdiction of this or any other jurisdiction of a criminal offense involving moral turpitude or a felony which demonstrates bad faith, dishonesty, incompetency, untruthfulness, or deceptive practices or has failed to submit proof of the continuing education requirements.
+An application for renewal of license may be denied if the auctioneer has been convicted in a court of competent jurisdiction of this or any other jurisdiction of a criminal offense involving a felony listed under § 17-3-102 or any conduct which demonstrates bad faith, dishonesty, incompetency, untruthfulness, or deceptive practices or has failed to submit proof of the continuing education requirements.

-- 12.3.
+12.3.
 LATE RENEWAL.
 GRACE PERIOD.
-Auctioneers who fail to renew their license by June 30 shall have a grace period of one hundred twenty (120) days to renew their license.
-Applications for license renewal postmarked by October 31 shall include a license renewal fee of \$100.00 and proof of required Continuing Education hours. - 12.4.
-LATE RENEWAL FINAL NOTICE: The Board shall notify any auctioneer who fails to renew his license by September 1 that the grace period for renewal ends on October 31; that after that date they must cease and desist all auction activities; and, that the fee for reinstatement of the lapsed license after October 31 will be doubled to \$200.00.
-This notice shall be sent certified mail, return receipt requested. - 12.5.
+Auctioneers who fail to renew their license by June 30 shall have a grace period of thirty (30) days to renew their license.
+Applications for license renewal postmarked by July 31 shall include a license renewal fee of \$100.00 and proof of required Continuing Education hours.

+12.4.
+LATE RENEWAL NOTICE: The Board shall notify any auctioneer who fails to renew his or her license by July 1that the grace period for renewal ends on July 31.
+The notice shall be sent first class and electronic mail to the addresses the licensee has on file with the Board.
+Licensees shall be notified that after July 31 the licensee no longer holds a valid license to practice auctioneering in the State and that in order to renew after July 31, the licensee shall pay a \$200.00 late renewal penalty and submit proof of the required Continuing Education.

+12.5.
 FAILURE TO RENEW LICENSE.
 LAPSED STATUS.
-Any license not renewed on or before October 31 shall be considered lapsed.
-Auctioneers who fail to renew their license by October 31 shall be notified of their lapsed status; to cease and desist all auction activities; and, the process for reinstatement to active status.
-This notification shall be by regular first class mail. - 12.6.
+Any license not renewed on or before July 31 shall be considered lapsed.
+The Board shall issue a final late renewal notice by first class and electronic mail, notifying licensees of the renewal requirements and the \$200.00 late renewal penalty, for all licensees whose license has lapsed.

+12.6.
 REINSTATEMENT FROM LAPSED STATUS.
-A lapsed license may be reinstated for a period of two (2) months following the October 31st deadline for license renewal.
-The lapsed licensee will be reinstated upon payment the late renewal penalty of \$200.00 and submission of required continuing education hours. - 12.7.
+A lapsed license may be reinstated for a period of two (2) months following the July 31st deadline for license renewal.
+The lapsed licensee will be reinstated upon payment of the late renewal penalty of \$200.00 and submission of required continuing education hours.

+12.7.
 REVOCATION OF LAPSED LICENSE.
-A license which has lapsed for two (2) months following the October 31 deadline shall be considered revoked for nonrenewal.
-The Board will notify the auctioneer that the license has been revoked for nonrenewal effective December 31.
-The notice will be provided by certified mail, return receipt requested.
-The auctioneer shall be advised that he may request a hearing before the Board within thirty (30) days of receipt of the notice to contest the revocation.
+A license which has lapsed for two (2) months following the July 31 deadline shall be considered revoked for nonrenewal.
+The Board will notify the auctioneer that the license has been revoked for nonrenewal effective October 1.
+The notice will be sent first class and electronic mail.
+The auctioneer shall be advised that he or she may request a hearing before the Board within thirty (30) days of receipt of the notice to contest the revocation.
 Following revocation for nonrenewal the auctioneer must reapply for licensure pursuant to the Rule for new applicants at the time of the new application for licensure.